KKotlicki/Cibot/README.md

  - method                           # function inside class - general python lingua
  - global (data)                    # resources, configurations, variables, functions, that are used by bot in several unrelated functions
- - cogs                             # modules with special syntax containing one class with several bot command or behavior methods
+ - cogs                             # modules with special syntax containing one class with several bot commands or behavior methods

 ### Structure